-A minimum of 30 credits of advanced graduate courses (700- and 800-level) is required of all students.
+A minimum of 30 core course credits (GB 700- and 800-level) is required of all students.
 Advanced standing may be granted for a maximum of two of these courses if an equivalent graduate level course has been taken elsewhere at an accredited college or university.